Distance: 31 miles one way

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Ride out of Mokelumne (“muh KELL uh mee”) Hill on Hwy 26 and very soon turn R on Jesus Maria Rd.
+Ride out of Mokelumne (“muh KELL uh mee”) Hill on Hwy 26 and in 2 miles turn R on Jesus Maria Rd. (clearly marked).
 Immediately you’re into a steep little climb that will strain your still-cold legs, but fear not—it’s short.
 At the top you encounter the last thing you’d expect heading east from Hwy 49—a challenging descent.
-It’s almost 2 miles long, and it’s a bit kooky.
-It’s also an absolute hoot.
+It’s almost 2 miles long, and it’s an absolute hoot.
 Every curve is a little technical puzzle to solve.
 No two corners are alike, and no corner is a simple arc.
-The road pitches up and down, cambers left and right, but the road surface (here, at least) is remarkably good.
-It’s asking a lot, but while you’re trying to find good lines, try also to notice how lovely the scenery around you is becoming.
+The road pitches up and down, cambers left and right.
+It’s asking a lot, but while you’re trying to find good lines, try to notice how lovely the scenery around you is becoming, riparian trees largely undamaged by fire.

 At the bottom of the descent you ride levelly along a pretty riparian woodland, then have to gain back all that lost elevation and then some.
-You climb, quite steeply for 2 miles (8-12%), then more moderate stuff, until you’re 9 miles into the ride, after which the road rolls up and down, sometimes steeply, to mile 14.
-The road surface for much of this is very patchy, but they’re good patches (if there is such a thing)—smooth enough that riding over them doesn’t destroy your momentum.
-Anyway, at 5 mph it’s not a big problem.
-Much of the road is barely one lane.
-I have no idea what cars do when they meet.
-The scenery is varied and quite grand.
-Along the route you get the only vistas I know of in all my Gold Country riding.
+You climb, quite steeply for 2 miles (8-11%), then more moderate stuff, until you’re 9 miles into the ride, after which the road rolls up and down, sometimes steeply, to mile 14.
+The climbing work is never really over until Railroad Flat Road.
+The road contour is constantly changing, and the scenery is varied—lush creekside woods, meadows, open grassy hillsides, conifer forests, stands of dead tree skeletons (see photos at the end of this post).

-When you dead-end on Railroad Flat Rd. go R. This new road is the antithesis of Jesus Maria—polished, wide two-lane mountain main artery, with noticeable traffic and no shoulder.
+Assuming we’re following my loop route, go R on Railroad Flat Rd.
+This new road is the antithesis of Jesus Maria—wide two-lane mountain main artery, with noticeable traffic and no shoulder.
 Ride into and through the community of Mountain Ranch, one of those real Gold Country towns that’s never seen a tourist and doesn’t want to.
 There’s a big grocery store there, as far as I know the only place to reprovision on the route.

 Just past Mountain Ranch, Michel Rd. takes off to the L and you have a choice.
 If you liked the last few miles and want more just like them, stay on the main road, which has changed its name to Mountain Ranch Rd., all the way down the hill to San Andreas.
 If you want to see more back country, go L onto Michel Rd.
 We’re going L. Don’t let the wide smooth surface fool you—it won’t last.
 You’re soon back on a one-lane, patchy road through nice woods.
 Watch for Old Gulch Rd. taking off to the L. Take it if you want more adventure.
 If you’ve had enough, stay on Michel, which soon runs back into Mountain Ranch Rd., which in turn will run you into San Andreas.
 But we’re taking Old Gulch, because it’s some of the best riding and prettiest scenery on the entire ride.
 It’s more remote than Michel, it’s calendar pretty, and the road contour is constantly invigorating.
 It’s almost all down, and it dead-ends on Calaveritas Rd., another polished two-lane roller, but with much less traffic than Railroad Flat Rd., that you take to the R into San Andreas.